Double click here to add text.

 Second Book in the Danny Whitehorse/Jason Stevens series

 Carrie Bringhurst, 32-year-old widowed mother of two, watches in horror as a deer jumps in front of a motorcycle that has just passed her.
 The rider tries valiantly to avoid the crash, but loses the battle.
 Man and machine careen crazily off the road, and she realizes she's the only one who can render aid.
 As she rushes to the man's side, little does she know that under the rider's heavy dark beard and straggly long hair she will discover the face of Ransom Connor, the man she once loved and sent off to war, but who vanished without a trace ten years ago.

 She doesn't know whether to love him or hate him, but after hearing his story, she has no choice but to help him.
 But is it safe to expose him to her children?
 What if they end up loving him just as she once did?
 What would happen if he just up and left again?

 Readers of Linda Lael Miller or Robin Carr will find Ransomed Hearts a familiar, touching, and sometimes sizzling romance that incorporates a JA Jance or James Patterson-style thriller that will alternately have you gripping the the arms of your chair and reaching for your box of tissues.
-Sara Jane Cassidy is the pen name of author Steven J. Clark.
+This stunning debut romance is a stellar achievement for Mr. Clark